 Couple walking with dog on Coast Path near Bull Bay in winter, Anglesey

 Further west is the UK's only coastal national park, the Pembrokeshire National Park.
 Clinging to coves, seafront villages and high trails, the coastal path runs the entire length of the national park.
 Along the way, many of the stiles have dog-gates.
 That's right; custom-built pooch doors.
-What's more, all 50 of Pembrokeshire's beaches welcome dogs and are universally clean.
+What's more, all 50 of Pembrokeshire's beaches welcome dogs (some have seasonal restrictions) and are universally clean.

 It is the same story all the way north from Pembrokeshire to Flintshire; beaches, rivers and inlets that are perfect for boisterous pooches.
 Inland, the woodlands, forests, valleys and mountains of the Brecon Beacons; and Snowdonia; should prove a challenge for all but the most fire-breathing of hounds.